wazuh/wazuh-packages/splunkapp/README.md

 ## Building Wazuh Splunk app packages

 To build a Splunk app package, you need to download this repository and use the `generate_wazuh_splunk_app.sh` script.
-This script will download the source code from the [wazuh/wazuh-splunk](https://github.com/wazuh/wazuh-splunk) repository build a Docker image with all the necessary tools to build the app package and run a Docker container from that image that will generate a `.tar.gz` package.
+This script will download the source code from the [wazuh/wazuh-splunk](https://github.com/wazuh/wazuh-splunk) repository, build a Docker image with all the necessary tools to build the app package and run a Docker container from that image that will generate a `.tar.gz` package.

 1. Download this repository and go to the splunkapp directory:
     ```bash